-All Couses will be open soon for subsribers.
+All Couses are already open for subsribers.

 The EU funded part of the EVA project is over.
 The partners of the EVA decided to continue the activities without public funding.
 They are now carefully monitoring the calls coming from the new ‘Erasmus for All’ programme looking for the opportunities to take the EVA project onto the next level.

 seeking to bring top research and proven best practices in online teaching,

 learning and research together.
 IWOOTI 2012 is intended partly as a

 summary of the results from the two years of the project EVA - EUROPEAN

 committee welcomes both academic and practitioner papers on a wide range of